Nickchapman3773/Uranium-Fever/README.md

 - Navigate to the [TES Reloaded Discord Server](https//discord.com/invite/r8EFG5YGBj).
 - In the Nightly Builds channel, download the NVR Nightly release from March 29th, 2024. **DO NOT** use the latest build.
-- Extract the download into the [NoDelete] NVR folder
+- Extract the download into the [NoDelete] NVR folder.
-	- This can be found in Uranium Fever Installation Location > mods.
-	- This will be C\Modding\Uranium Fever\mods\[NoDelete] NVR if you used the recommended file paths.
+	- This can be found in Uranium Fever Installation Location > mods (C\Modding\Uranium Fever\mods\[NoDelete] NVR if you used the recommended file paths).

 ## Installing Stash Organizer
 > [!important]
 > This mod is REQUIRED for Uranium Fever to function properly.

-- [Download Stash Organizer](https//mod.pub/falloutnv/4-stash-organizer.
+- Download [Stash Organizer](https//mod.pub/falloutnv/4-stash-organizer.
 	- Select Manual download.
-	- Extract the download into the [NoDelete] Stash Organizer folder
+- Extract the download into the [NoDelete] Stash Organizer folder.
-	- This can be found in Uranium Fever Installation Location > mods.
-	- This will be C\Modding\Uranium Fever\mods\[NoDelete] Stash Organizer if you used the recommended file paths.
+	- This can be found in Uranium Fever Installation Location > mod (C\Modding\Uranium Fever\mods\[NoDelete] Stash Organizer if you used the recommended file paths).

 ## Creating Exclusions
 > [!tip]